Top 10 No Minimum T-Shirts You Can Customize

 The Pantone Mixing System (PMS colors) is used in screen printing with coated plastisol inks.
 We use digital printing on smaller orders which uses CMYK color matching and water-based inks.
 We can set up the art file in the PMS color requested and our digital print machines will interpret the color to the best of their ability using CMYK color matching.

 Will the design be that thick vinyl material?

 No, digital printing and vinyl transfers are two different embellishment methods.
 Digital printing uses water-based inks that absorb into the fibers of the material and a vinyl transfer is material that gets applied on top of the fabric using a heat press.
 The outcome of digital print feels lighter than vinyl transfers.

 Will the print be high-quality?

 We stand by the quality of our print methods.
 Digital printing is high-quality but does have limitations.
 We recommend steering clear of neon and RGB color palettes.
 One important variable is the quality of the art file provided by the customer.
 A vector based art file vs. a raster image file can have different visual outcomes.
+Cheap custom shirts with no minimum order does not mean poor quality.
+In fact, the t-shirts we digitally print on are the same used by major corporations for screen printing.
 Please reach out for clarification or if you'd like us to review your file prior to placing an order.

 What is the best shirt for a one-piece order?